CaptainPants/sweeter/docs/signals/basics.md

     peekState(ensureInited?: boolean = true): SignalState<T>;

     /**
      * Use this to check if a signal has been initialized.
-This can be useful in a $derive that references itself.
+This can be useful in a $derived that references itself.
      */
     readonly inited: boolean;